Board of Trustees

 Jean-François Béland, Gatineau, Quebec

-Jean-François Béland is Executive Vice-President at AREVA Canada Inc. He joined AREVA Canada in August 2008 after spending a year at AREVA’s global headquarters in Paris.
-Prior to that time, Mr. Béland worked in the Canadian public service and in the Office of the Prime Minister of Canada, where he served as Policy Advisor on Treasury Board and Governance issues.
+Jean-François Béland is Vice-President at General Fusion Inc. Before joining General Fusion Inc, Mr. Béland was Executive Vice-President at AREVA Canada Inc., and prior to that, he worked in the Canadian public service and in the Office of the Prime Minister of Canada, where he served as Policy Advisor on Treasury Board and Governance issues.

 Mr. Béland is a graduate of the Université de Montréal (B.Sc.), l’École Nationale d’Administration Publique (MPA and graduate diploma in public administration), l’École des Hautes Études Commerciales (graduate diploma in management), Bordeaux Business School (MBA), l’Université Paris IX Dauphine (M.Sc.
 Strategic Management) and Université Laval (ASC).
 He completed the Senior Nuclear Plant Management course (SNPM).

 In addition to the National Gallery of Canada, Mr. Béland is a member of the Investment Committee of the Fondation Santé Gatineau.
+He serves on the Board of AREVA NP Canada Ltd., a position he has held since 2008.
 He is also on the Board of the Energy Council of Canada.

 In December 2013, Mr. Béland was appointed Chevalier (Knight) of the National Order of the Legion of Honour of France.Top